Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Numerical Simulations

+We consider the binary classification problem to distinguish ``cats" from ``dogs" within this dataset.
+A convolutional neural network composed of two convolutional layers is employed by the agents (see \cite{supp} for more details).
+In our simulations, the training is run using a mini-batch of 128 samples over 100 epochs.

-In Fig. \ref{fig: performance-margin-cifar10}, we present the decision margins achieved by the network under different training set sizes $N_0$.
-Except for the case of $N_0=10000$ where all training samples of the selected classes are utilized, 200 different training sets are generated randomly for each other $N_0$ to obtain the averaged result.
-It is obvious from Fig. \ref{fig: performance-margin-cifar10} that in general, a better margin condition is achieved with more labeled samples in the training phase.
+In Fig. \ref{fig: performance-margin-cifar10}, we present the decision margins $\delta$ achieved by the SML strategy under different training set sizes $N_0$.
+Except for the case $N_0=10000$ where all training samples of the selected classes are utilized, 200 different training sets are generated randomly for each other $N_0$ to obtain the averaged result.
+It is obvious from Fig. \ref{fig: performance-margin-cifar10} that in general, a better $\delta$ can be achieved with more labeled samples in the training phase.
 Whereas, the decision margins attained in Fig. \ref{fig: performance-margin-cifar10} are much smaller than those shown in Fig. \ref{fig: performance-margin}.
 This implies that for the specified classifiers, distinguishing cats from dogs within the CIFAR10 dataset is much harder than distinguishing T-shirts from trousers within the FashionMNIST dataset.

 For the statistical classification task where the true class is ``cat'', the instantaneous probability of error associated with agent $1$ within the SML strategy and that of the centralized AdaBoost strategy are presented in Fig. \ref{fig: performance-sl-cifar10}.
 As the number of observations grows, an exponential decay of the misclassification error within the SML strategy is observed for each $N_0$ in the simulations.
 Meanwhile, the decay rate becomes larger when the decision margin is increased with more training samples available for the training phase.
-Compared to AdaBoost, the SML strategy exhibits a significant advantage in prediction accuracy by effectively leveraging the temporal dependence in the true label of the streaming unlabeled samples.
-Specially, agent $1$ is able to make a better decision within two iterations by employing the social learning rule \eqref{eq: sl learning rule}.
+Compared to AdaBoost, the SML strategy exhibits a significant advantage in prediction accuracy by effectively leveraging the temporal dependence in the label of the streaming unlabeled samples.
+Specially, agent $1$ is able to make a better decision within two iterations following the social learning rule \eqref{eq: sl learning rule}.